How Am I Affected by the Google Storage Project?

 • Check your current storage usage: Google provides you with an overview of your current storage usage in Google Drive, Mail, and Photos and a list of the largest files in your Drive.

-• Transfer ownership of research and other university data: As a best practice and to prepare you for when you graduate, you should transfer ownership of files/folders containing research data to your faculty member or principal investigator (PI) in charge of the study.
-Speak with your research team to determine to whom ownership should be transferred and where best to store that data.
+• Transfer ownership of academic, research, and other university business data: As a best practice and to prepare you for when you graduate, you should transfer ownership of files/folders containing university data, including academic, business, or research data to the appropriate individual or group at the university.

 Important: Your Google storage limit will change from 250GB to 15GB upon graduation.
 You will also lose the ability to create and manage shared drives as alums are not eligible.
 Please be aware of the services you lose upon graduation (including U-M Dropbox).
 You are responsible for understanding the affiliations you have at the university to determine when access to certain U-M computing services will end and how to prepare accordingly.
 Plan ahead to avoid data loss.